 We hope your group or organization will be able to volunteer at Texas Reds this year as we really need your help.
 The festival layout will be spread out throughout Downtown Bryan.

-With this Main Street design, we encourage groups to work together in the same area or location on Saturday or Sunday.
-In other words, each organization chairman selects an area they want to host and obtains volunteers from their group to fill the designated shifts.
+We encourage groups to work together in the same area or location on Saturday or Sunday.
+In other words, each organization leader selects an area they want to host and obtains volunteers from their group to fill the designated shifts.
 This format will be a great time for a group to work together and spend time as a unit instead of being separated throughout the festival.
 In addition, you can use this event to have your organization recognized by the entire community.
 Families within an organization also are encouraged to volunteer together so they can experience firsthand how to really “make a difference” in our community!
 We do understand that everyone does have different schedules, so your group is also allowed to sign up for individual shifts throughout the festival.

 Volunteer: Frequently Asked Questions

 Q: How do I apply to be a volunteer?

 A: You may register directly online.
 If you are unable to complete the application online, please contact 979-822-4920 for assistance.

 Q: Where can I find descriptions about the different volunteer positions available?